-The music promoter works with an artist or band manager to plan for a show to occur.
-They agree upon a date and look for an appropriate venue.
+The music promoter works with an artist or a band manager to plan an event.
+They agree to a date and look for an appropriate venue.

-The promoter typically creates a contract outlining the terms of the agreement, including fees owed to the promoter, date and time of sound checks, the length of the band's performance and any other demands.
+The promoter typically creates a contract outlining the terms of the agreement, including fees owed to the promoter, date and time of rehearsals, the length of the band's performance and any other demands.

 How Do I Become a Music Promoter?

 There isn't a formal education path required to become a music promoter.
 The most essential skills are a love of music and business savvy, so a degree in business or marketing can be very useful.
 The ability to negotiate effectively is essential, as you will need to bargain with artists, venues, hotels and more.

 Understanding different aspects of the business is important.
 Read music trade magazines to understand the latest developments and see how other events are put together.